curious-containers/cc-core/README.md

-# CC Core
+# CC-Core

-CC Core is part of the Curious Containers project.
+CC-Core is part of the Curious Containers project.
 It provides common functionality for other parts of Curious Containers and implements agents to run data-driven experiments defined in RED or CWL format.

-For more information please refer to the Curious Containers [documentation](https://curious-containers.github.io/).
+For more information please refer to the Curious Containers [documentation](https://www.curious-containers.cc/).

 ## Acknowledgements